BOARD MEMBER BIOGRAPHIES

 Chris Morse began working at the Red Barn Gallery in 1987 when it was owned and operated by Bruce Blackwell and Brandon Wight.
-He and his wife Sheila purchased the gallery in 1996 and now own three of the premier galleries on the Island: the Granary, formerly the Red Barn, and Field Galleries in West Tisbury and the North Water Gallery in Edgartown.
-The three galleries are among the most popular on the Vineyard, with well-known artists from the Island and across the world featured and offer these works of art to the community.
-Morse and his wife live in West Tisbury year-round with their three daughters.
-He has served on the Museum’s Board of Directors for
+He and his wife Sheila purchased the gallery in 1996 and now own three of the premier galleries on the Island: the Granary (formerly the Red Barn) and Field Galleries in West Tisbury and the North Water Gallery in Edgartown.
+The three galleries are among the most popular on the Vineyard, with well-known artists from the Island and across the world featuring their works of art to the community.
+Chris and his wife Sheila live in West Tisbury year-round with their three daughters.
+He has served on the Museum’s Board of Directors for over two decades.

-Chris Murphy, son of the late artist Stan Murphy, is a semi-retired commercial fisherman and occasional decoy carver.
+Chris Murphy, son of the late artist Stan Murphy, is a retired commercial fisherman and occasional decoy carver.
 Chris has volunteered on many Chilmark committees and as an EMT and fireman.
 He joined the MV Commission in 2005, and served as Vice Chairman and Chair.
-He is currently a member of the Chilmark Zoning Board of Appeals, and also serves on the Board of the Farm Institute.
+He is currently a member of the Chilmark Zoning Board of Appeals and formerly served on the Board of the Farm Institute.
 Since 2009, Chris has been the volunteer skipper of the Museum’s catboat Vanity.
-He has greatly contributed to the Museum and guest curated a Vineyard decoy exhibit.
-Chris lives in Chilmark with his wife Barbara.
+Chris guest curated a Vineyard decoy exhibit at the Museum in 2013.
+He lives in Chilmark with his wife Barbara.

 Juliana Rogers is the former principal of Brooklyn College Academy in Brooklyn, NY.
 She was also the Founder and Co-director of Robert F. Wagner Secondary School for the Arts and Technology, and taught mathematics for a number of years.
 Juliana received her Masters in Applied Mathematics from the University of Long Island and certificate in Supervision and Administration from the University of the City of New York.